gjr80/weewx-aurora/readme.txt

         $ sudo service weewx start

-12. The weeWX log should be monitored to verify archive records are being saved.
+12. The WeeWX log should be monitored to verify archive records are being saved.